Effortless & Delicious: Your Ultimate Guide to Instant Pot Chicken Recipes

 • Place on Trivet: To ensure even cooking, place the frozen chicken breasts or thighs on the trivet, so they are elevated from the liquid.

-• Set the Time: The cooking time will depend on the size and cut of your chicken.
+• Set the Time: The cooking time will depend on the size & cut of your chicken.
 For boneless, skinless breasts, a good starting point is 10-12 minutes on high pressure, with an additional 1-2 minutes for very large pieces.
 For bone-in thighs, you might need 15-18 minutes.

 Common Mistakes to Avoid When Cooking Frozen Chicken: